varadabhyankar/hackutdx-fannie-mae-challenge/README.md

 5) After the data is thus labeled we determined the % of approved and not approved rows in the dataset and created the graphs.
 6) Used a classification algorithm on the now labeled dataset.
 Accuracy (94%)
 7) Developed a simple web application to predict whether a user's home loan request will be approved or not; and if not what are the major obstacles.

+To run the react app:
+Run `npm start` from the SalesApplication folder
+\ Open [http://localhost:3000](http://localhost:3000) to view it in your browser